fahmiyufrizal/minecraft-tlauncher-diskless/README-eng.md

 # Minecraft TLauncher for Diskless

-Minecraft TLauncher for Diskless - Written using Notepad++
+Minecraft TLauncher for Diskless - Written using Notepad++ - Rebuilded using Phyton

 ## Feature

 - Ready-to-go or cesplenk.
 No need to set minecraft.dir inside tlauncher-2.0.properties
-- Auto reset profiles/username.
+- (ON MAINTENANCE) Auto reset profiles/username.
 It will let client use his/her own username/profiles
-- Auto copy folder .tlauncher and .minecraft if doesn't exist at gamedisk
+- Inverted-Profiles.
+Now tlauncher's savefiles can be save-loaded using third party software (like Tri.com Savenload, Game save bdstd, dsb.)

 ## Installation and how to use